lvtffuk/mat-twitter-downloader/README.md

 The directory contains `json` files for each of the profile which is analyzed in the downloading process.

 ### Affinities
 The directory contains `csv` files of affinities for analyzed profiles.
-Per each user the `[username].csv` file is created.
+For each user the `[username].csv` file is created and the matrix of affinity users as `[username].matrix.csv`.

 In addition normalized social distance is calculated for the followers.
-Per each user the `[username].nsd.csv` file is created.
+For each user the `[username].nsd.csv` file is created.

 ### Normalized social distance
 Normalized social distance (NSD) needs at least to profiles to analyze.